 What is Gà Kho Gừng?

-It’s a traditional Vietnamese weekday meal and one of my favorites dishes.
-The dish features Gà kho gừng with boneless chicken or bone-in pieces braised in a fish sauce chicken recipe base, packed with bold ginger.
-It’s like a fusion of Gà kho with quinoa in concept—simple but full of character.
+It’s a classic Vietnamese meal and one of my favorite dishes to cook at home.
+The dish features Gà kho gừng made with boneless or bone-in chicken, slowly braised in a fish sauce base with bold ginger.
+Think of it like a simple version of Gà kho but full of character, much like how quinoa adds comfort to a bowl—easy yet rich in taste.

 Health Benefits